Natural numbers, integers, rationals, irrationals, and ordering on the number line.

 If we can plot it on a number line, it's a real number.

-Within these sets, there are special categories of numbers you should know:
+Within these sets, several special categories of numbers are worth noting:

 Square Numbers (Perfect Squares): Numbers that are the result of multiplying an integer by itself.